zixinwang100/FNO_GPR_Subsurface_Sensing/README.md

 ## Usage

-The provided notebooks contain the main workflows for:
+The notebooks provide the main workflows for synthetic data generation, model training, and model evaluation.

-1. Synthetic GPR data generation
-2. Experimental GPR data loading
-3. GPR signal preprocessing
-4. Model training
-5. Zero-shot evaluation on experimental GPR measurements
-6. Material-property estimation
-7. Field soil-moisture and VWC evaluation
-8. Resolution-invariance analysis
-9. Domain-invariance analysis
-10. Performance comparison with baseline models

 Users should update local file paths in the notebooks as needed before execution.

 For the proposed FNO model, the NeuralOperator implementation is imported using:

 ```python
 from neuralop.models import FNO
 ```

-The FNO is trained using only synthetic source-domain GPR signals and their corresponding material-property labels.
-After training, the model is directly evaluated on experimental GPR measurements without additional training or fine-tuning using the experimental data.

 ## Citation